sickcodes/Docker-OSX/README.md

 You must have Windows 11 installed with build 22000+ (21H2 or higher).

 First, install WSL on your computer by running this command in an administrator powershell.
-For more info, look [here](https://docs.microsoft.com/en-us/windows/wsl/install)
+For more info, look [here](https://docs.microsoft.com/en-us/windows/wsl/install).

 This will install Ubuntu by default.
 ```
 wsl --install
 ```

+ You can confirm WSL2 is enabled using `wsl -l -v` in PowerShell.
+To see other distributions that are available, use `wsl --install -l -o`.

 If you have previously installed WSL1, upgrade to WSL 2.
 Check [this link to upgrade from WSL1 to WSL2](https://docs.microsoft.com/en-us/windows/wsl/install#upgrade-version-from-wsl-1-to-wsl-2).

 After WSL installation, go to `C:/Users/<Your_Name>/.wslconfig` and add `nestedVirtualization=true` to the end of the file (If the file doesn't exist, create it).
+You may need to select "Show Hidden Files" and "Show File Extensions" in File Explorer options.
 The result should be like this:
 ```
 [wsl2]